 BACKGROUND

-This section should clearly describe the rationale for the study.
-It should end with a statement of the specific study hypothesis.Radical D2 lymphadenectomy for advanced gastric cancer as a standard procedure has gained global consensus.
-Amounting studies showed that the number of lymph nodes dissection directly affects the prognosis and recurrence of gastric cancer.
-The previous study showed that there was no obvious lymph node around the abnormal hepatic artery derived from the superior mesenteric artery.We conduct this study to investigate the relationship between the celiac artery variation and the number of lymph nodes dissection in gastric cancer surgery
+Radical D2 lymphadenectomy for advanced gastric cancer as a standard procedure has gained global consensus.
+Mounting studies have shown that the number of lymph nodes dissection directly affects the prognosis and recurrence of gastric cancer.
+Ourprevious study showed that there was no obvious lymph node around the abnormal hepatic artery derived from the superior mesenteric artery.

 AIM

-To investigate the relationship between the celiac artery variation and the number of lymph nodes dissection in gastric cancer surgery.
+To investigate the relationship between celiac artery variation and the number of lymph nodes dissection in gastric cancer surgery.

 METHODS

 The clinicopathological data of 421 patients treated with radical D2 lymphadenectomy were analyzed retrospectively.
-The difference of the number of lymph nodes dissection between celiac artery variation group and normal vessels group, and the relationship with prognosis were analyzed.
+The difference of the number of lymph nodes dissection between the celiac artery variation group and the normal vessels group and the relationship with prognosis were analyzed.

 RESULTS

 Celiac artery variation was found in 110 patients, with a variation rate of 26.13%.
-The celiac artery variation, tumor staging and Borrmann typing were the factors affecting lymph node clearance in gastric cancer, and the number of lymph nodes dissection in the patients with celiac artery variation was significantly less than that of non-variant groups (P <0.05).
+Celiac artery variation, tumor staging, and Borrmann typing were factors that affected lymph node clearance in gastric cancer, and the number of lymph nodes dissection in patients with celiac artery variation was significantly less than that of non-variant groups (P <0.05).
 Univariate analysis showed that there was no significant difference in survival time between the two groups (P >0.05).
 Univariate and multiple Cox regression analysis showed that celiac artery variation was not a prognostic factor for gastric cancer (P >0.05).
-Tumor staging, intraoperative bleeding and positive lymph node ratio were prognostic factors for gastric cancer patients (all P <0.05).
+Tumor staging, intraoperative bleeding, and positive lymph node ratio were prognostic factors for gastric cancer patients (all P <0.05).

 CONCLUSION

-The number of lymph nodes dissection in patients with celiac artery variation is reduced, but there is no obvious effect on the prognosis.
+The number of lymph nodes dissection in patients with celiac artery variation was reduced, but there was no obvious effect on prognosis.
 Therefore, lymph nodes around the abnormal hepatic artery may not need to be dissected in radical D2lymphadenectomy.

 Key words:Gastric cancer; Celiac artery variation; Lymphadenectomy; Number of lymph nodes; Prognosis